-There are four subtypes of rosacea, many people experience symptoms of more than one of these at a time, and they can often develop in succession.
-Early diagnosis and treatment at a clinic you can trust is therefore recommended.
+There are four subtypes, many people experience symptoms of more than one of these at a time, and they can often develop in succession.

-- Subtype 1 (erythematotelangiectatic rosacea), characterized by flushing and persistent redness, and may also include visible blood vessels.
+- Subtype 1 (erythematotelangiectatic rosacea) is characterised by flushing and persistent redness and may also include visible blood vessels.

-- Subtype 2 (papulopustular rosacea), characterized by persistent redness with transient bumps and pimples.
+- Subtype 2 (papulopustular rosacea) is characterised by persistent redness with transient bumps and pimples.

-- Subtype 3 (phymatous rosacea), characterized by skin thickening, often resulting in an enlargement of the nose from excess tissue.
+- Subtype 3 (phymatous rosacea) is characterised by skin thickening, often resulting in an enlargement of the nose from excess tissue.

-- Subtype 4 (ocular rosacea), characterized by ocular manifestations such as dry eye, tearing and burning, swollen eyelids, recurrent styes and potential vision loss from corneal damage.
+- Subtype 4 (ocular rosacea) presents as ocular manifestations such as dry eye, tearing and burning, swollen eyelids, recurrent styes and potential vision loss from corneal damage.